Minoqi/Minoqi/README.md

 <!-- [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=9577DA&random=false&width=435&lines=Freelance+Game+Programmer)](https://git.io/typing-svg) -->
 **`Freelance Game Programmer`**

 Hello!
 I'm minoqi, also known as Felix, and I'm a freelance game programmer.
-I program a wide array of games from a simple platformer to an open world, 2D or 3D, for mobile, console and PC/Mac/Linux.
+I program a wide array of games from a simple platformer to an open world, 2D or 3D for PC/Mac/Linux.
 I currently offer services for Unity and Godot.
 I have 5+ years of experience and a Bachelors of Science in Game Programming from [Champlain College](https://gamestudio.champlain.edu/).
-You can view my portfolio [here](https://freelancefelix.carrd.co).
+You can view my portfolio [here](https://freelancefelix.carrd.co) and my blog [here](https://minoqi.vercel.app).

 #